UCI-HyperXite/hx11-power-systems/README.md

 ## Acknowledgments

 [PCBWay](https://www.pcbway.com/) is sponsoring the fabrication of the HX11 controls carrier board.
 The board is a 4-layer design that connects the Nucleo-H753ZI to every sensor and actuator on the pod: dual CAN buses for high-voltage device communication, five I2C sensors for current/voltage/motion data, eight thermistor channels for thermal monitoring, an I2C DAC for throttle output, SDMMC for SD card logging, and UART for ESP32 wireless telemetry.
-PCBWay's fabrication quality and turnaround time let a student team iterate on this board within a few months of our Demo Day deadline.
+PCBWay's fabrication quality and turnaround time lets our student team iterate on this board within a few months of our Demo Day deadline.
 We are incredibly grateful for their support of student engineering!

 ## License